boardroom-inc/protocol-Info/README.md

 ## **Adding Content**

 ### New Calls
-Raise a new PR by following the steps below.
+Raise a new PR by following the steps below:

-1. Create a new file in the calls folder of the protocol.
-Filename will be used for displaying in the list of calls page.
+1. Create a new file in the calls folder of the protocol. _The Filename will be the title displayed in the 'Calls' tab list._
-2. Add a summary of the call in the file.
-Contents of the file will be displayed in the respective note page.
+2. Add the call agenda and relevant meeting notes in the markdown file.
+The contents of the file will be displayed in the respective page.
-3. Raise a PR with the changes
+3. Raise a PR with the changes.

 ### New Project
-Raise a new PR by following the steps below.
+Please keep in mind that the Boardroom team will need to add your project before it displays on the portal.
+Raise a new PR by following the steps below:

 1. Add a new object to index.ts in the format of